baier233/x64dbg/docs/introduction/ConditionalTracing.md

 # Conditional Tracing

-This section describes the [conditional tracing](../commands/tracing/index.rst) capability in x64dbg.
+This section describes the [conditional tracing](../commands/tracing/index.rst) capability in MARENOL.

 ## Operations overview

-When a trace step is hit, x64dbg will do the following things:
+When a trace step is hit, MARENOL will do the following things:

 - Increment the *trace counter*;
 - Set the system variable `$tracecounter` to the value of *trace counter*;